EmmyMay/input-integer/README.md

 You can create yours as was done [here on stackblitz](https://stackblitz.com/edit/js-yzcdts?file=index.js).

 ## Event Listeners
 There are some default event listeners handled for you to ensure min and max are respected.
-However, the input element is made available for you to attach new event listeners and handlers or override the default.
+However, you can add an **object holding all your event listeners as below**
 ```js
 import inputInteger from '@emmyb/input-integer'
 //or